An analysis of localization transitions using non-parametric unsupervised learning: PCA entropy analysis

 \section{PCA entropy analysis}

-As described in Ref.~\cite{panda2023nonparametric}, the PCA entropy can be defined starting from the $\lambda_j$ obtained from the matrix $C$ introduced in Sec.~\ref{sec:WFSPCA} .
+We focus here on the PCA entropy, as described in Ref.~\cite{panda2023nonparametric}.
+The PCA entropy can be defined starting from the $\lambda_j$ obtained from the matrix $C$ introduced in Sec.
+II.
 Noticing that the $\lambda_j$ satisfy (i) $\lambda_j \ge 0$ for all $j$ (as they are proportional to the squared singular values of $C$, and (ii) $\sum_j \lambda_j=1$ (by construction), we can follow Shannon's entropy formula to define

 In general, the PCA entropy in Eq.~\eqref{pca_entropy} can be used as a measure of the correlations among the input variables in the analyzed data set.
 Indeed, note that for an extremely `correlated' data set, which under PCA can be fully described by a single principal component (i.e., $\lambda_1\sim 1$, $\lambda_n\sim 0$, for $n\ge 2$), we get $S_\mathrm{PCA} = 0$.
 Instead, for a fully `uncorrelated' data set (e.g., a collection of independent random variables), for which $\lambda_j=1/d$ for all $j$, we have $S_\mathrm{PCA} = \ln \;d$.
 This quantity has not been studied in quantum statistical mechanics at equilibrium so far.
 Here, we want to show that $S_\mathrm{PCA}$ is actually dependent on the type of encoding used for the problem at stake and draw its connection with the participation entropy.
 In the following, we will show that while it holds the signature of the crossover, it is not possible to efficiently extract estimates on the microscopic features of the transition (namely critical points and scaling parameters).